ContractsCounsel Logo

 What Is a Construction Contract Review?

 Construction contract review is when a lawyer reviews a construction contract on behalf of their client.
 The construction lawyer will read, identify, and analyze the key terms of the contract to make sure they are fair for their client.
-Construction lawyers specialize in the construction industry, so they understand reasonable terms.
+Construction lawyers have specialized experience in the construction industry, so they understand reasonable terms.

 As part of the service, a construction lawyer will typically provide redlines and engage in contract negotiation on behalf of their client to best protect their interests.
-The lawyer’s job is to minimize the risk for their client as much as possible and get the most favorable terms in place.
+The lawyer’s job is to minimize the risk for their client as much as possible and get the most favorable terms in place, while ensuring that the contract is enforceable in their client’s favor and that it complies with relevant laws and regulations.

 What Should a Construction Contract Include?